Logan Ryan: 2016 season

 Ryan was named the starting cornerback, alongside Malcolm Butler, for the second consecutive season.

+During the season-opener against the Arizona Cardinals, Ryan recorded six tackles and a pass deflection in the narrow 23–21 road victory.
+In the next game against the Dolphins, he had seven tackles and a forced fumble during the 31–24 victory.
+The following week against the Texans on Thursday Night Football, Ryan recorded four tackles and a pass deflection in the 27–0 shutout victory.

-On October 2, 2016, Ryan recorded a career-high 17 combined tackles during a 16–0 shutout loss to the Bills.
+During Week 4 against the Bills, Ryan had a career-high 17 tackles during the 16–0 shutout loss.
 He was delegated to the third cornerback on the depth chart for Weeks 7–8 after Eric Rowe emerged as the starter after being inactive for the first five games while rehabbing an ankle injury.
-During Week 11, Ryan was moved to starting nickelback after struggling against receivers as the starting outside cornerback.
-Rowe replaced starting outside cornerback as Ryan took over slot coverage duties from Patrick Chung.
-Ryan developed into a viable starting nickelback and gave up only four receptions on 11 targets through Weeks 11–12.
-Through Weeks 11–16, he was called for one penalty and allowed no touchdown receptions and only 11 catches on 30 pass attempts.
+During Week 11 against the San Francisco 49ers, Ryan was moved to starting nickelback after struggling against receivers as the starting outside cornerback while Rowe replaced starting outside cornerback as Ryan took over slot coverage duties from Patrick Chung.
+Ryan finished the 30–17 road victory with three tackles and two pass deflections.
+In the next game against the Jets, he recorded a team-high seven tackles and two pass deflections during the 22–17 road loss.
+Ryan developed into a viable starting nickelback and gave up only four receptions on 11 targets in Weeks 11 and 12.

-On December 18, 2016, Ryan recorded seven solo tackles, deflected a pass, and intercepted Trevor Siemian as the Patriots defeated the Broncos on the road by a score of 16–3.
-In the regular-season finale against the Dolphins, Ryan made seven combined tackles, defended a pass, and intercepted Ryan Tannehill once during the 35–14 road victory.
+During Week 13 against the Los Angeles Rams, Ryan had five tackles and his first NFL sack on Jared Goff in the 26–10 victory.
+Two weeks later against the Broncos, Ryan recorded seven tackles, a pass deflection, and intercepted Trevor Siemian once in the 16–3 road victory.
+Through Weeks 11–16, Ryan was called for one penalty and allowed no touchdown receptions and only 11 catches on 30 pass attempts.
+In the regular-season finale against the Dolphins, he had seven tackles, a pass deflection, and intercepted Ryan Tannehill once during the 35–14 road victory.